 I was born on April 4, 1953, in St. Paul, Minnesota USA.
 Recently retired as a self-employed computer tech in Volcano, Hawaii, my Japanese wife and I moved back to Japan.
+My diagnosis of Klinefelter’s Syndrome happened six years ago, although I suspected there was something amiss long before then.

 My first marriage was a non-event, lasting fewer than six months.
 My second marriage was different.
 My wife wanted to know why I had lost interest in sex and I had no explanation.
 She wanted kids and although I’d told her about my tests before, I redid them with the same results.
 Next, I went under the knife: testicular biopsy.
 The results were conclusive.
 No germ cells, no sperm, no kids.
 Devastation number two.
 We divorced over it.